 As expected, Tyreek Hill‘s tenure with the Dolphins is ending.
-The All-Pro wideout among the veterans being let go on Monday.
+The All-Pro wideout is among the veterans being let go on Monday.

 Hill is being released, as first reported by ESPN’s Adam Schefter.
 This marks an end to his four-year run in Miami.
 As Hill continues to recover from the season-ending knee injury he suffered in Week 4, he will now become a free agent.
+The Dolphins have since confirmed the news.

 2026 was set to include $36MM in compensation in this case.
 Hill was due to collect a $5MM roster bonus as part of that figure in March, but many expected a release to take place well before that point.
 Miami has been busy on Monday, with the team’s list of veteran cuts including edge rusher Bradley Chubb and others.
 His release, along with that of Hill, will substantially alter the Dolphins’ cap situation.